haren2312/kubernetes-course/_exercises/09-security_fundamentals/03-configure_user_credentials.md

    ```bash
    kubectl get pods
    ```
    Expect an error indicating permission issues, as roles and bindings haven't been configured yet.

 ## Conclusion

 Congratulations on nearly finishing the user setup process in Kubernetes! 🎉 You've learned how to create user contexts and set credential paths, which is essential for managing secure access to your cluster.
 Remember, this is just the beginning.
 In upcoming lectures, we will cover configuring permissions with roles and bindings, so stay tuned and keep practicing what you’ve learned!

-## Lecture Description

-This lecture focuses on configuring user credentials in Kubernetes by creating contexts for different users and setting their respective authentication credentials.
-Students learn to manage and reference client keys and certificates effectively, preparing them for more advanced role-based access control configurations ahead.